LingResCtr/dead-languages-corpus/README.md

 Initial data was downloaded on 2022/11/17.
 The scripts included can be run on subsequent data imports collected in the `raw/` subdirectory.

+To convert the data from the zip file of the database dump to the jsonl files in the `final` folder, run `./convert.sh` from the root of this repo.
+The python scripts used were developed in Python 3.10, but should work just fine in other Python 3 releases.
+There are no dependencies needed besides Python and bash to run the conversion scripts.

 #### Who are the source language producers?

 The data was originally produced and collected by humans.

 The lessons were originally compiled as part of a broader education project.
 Authors were scholars working at or with the University of Texas at Austin.